Ballard School (New Milton): History

-Ballard School was founded as the Royal Naval School by William Higgs Colborne and James Cruickshank at Lee-on-the-Solent in August 1895.
-Great Ballard House was designed by Sydney Kelway Pope M.S.A, a local Southampton architect.
-Around 1905, the Royal Navy requested that the name be changed and so it was renamed as Edinburgh House School.
+Ballard School was opened as the Royal Naval School by William Higgs Colborne and James Cruickshank at Lee-on-the-Solent in August 1895.
+Great Ballard House was designed by Sydney Kelway Pope M.S.A, a Southampton architect.
+Around 1905, the Royal Navy requested that the name be changed and so it was renamed Edinburgh House School.

-James Cruickshank married his partner's daughter Louisa in 1901.
+James Cruickshank married his partner's daughter, Louisa, in 1901.
 The school remained at premises in Manor Way, Lee-on-the-Solent throughout the first World War.
-Following the deaths of both William and James, Louisa became joint Principal with her son Stuart.
+Following the deaths of both William and James, Louisa became joint principal with her son Stuart.

-After the War, it was decided that the school would not move back to Lee-on-the-Solent.
-One of the teachers, Ted Kingsley, and the then headteacher, Stuart Cruickshank, leased the Great Ballard estate in New Milton, and the school took occupation in January 1946.
+When the Second World War began, the school left Lee, moving first to Wellington, Somerset and then in 1942 to Brightwell Baldwin, Oxfordshire.
+After the war, the school moved to the Great Ballard estate in New Milton in January 1946.

 Great Ballard House was built in 1904 by John Arnold Ubsdell (2nd) and his wife Genevieve Ann (née Eads).
-In 1924, the house and estate had been leased to a newly formed school named Great Ballard School.
+In 1924, the house and estate had been leased to a newly-formed school named Great Ballard School.
 This school remained in occupation until 1940, when it moved to Clayesmore School in Iwerne Minster, Dorset before moving first to Stowell Park Gloucestershire, then Camberley Surrey and finally to Eartham West Sussex.